jacobphillips99/mallet/README.md

 <img src="assets/mallet_system_diagram.png" alt="MALLET System Diagram"/>

-MALLET is an open-source (Apache 2.0) toolkit for controlling real-world robots with cloud-hosted VLMs, as well as a suite of tools for evaluating the capabilities of VLMs in long-context multimodal settings.
+MALLET is an open-source (Apache 2.0) toolkit for controlling real-world robots with cloud-hosted vision-language models (VLMs), as well as a suite of tools for evaluating the capabilities of VLMs in long-context multimodal settings.
 MALLET is built on top of [Paul Zhou's](https://github.com/zhouzypaul) [AutoEval](https://github.com/zhouzypaul/auto_eval) and [mse-check](https://github.com/zhouzypaul/mse-check), which allows us to submit action commands to real-world robots and evaluate offline policies.

 MALLET provides a toolkit for researchers to conduct GPU-heavy real-world robotics research *without* having to purchase robots or GPUs!
 We build several capabilities for researchers to build and evaluate multimodal agents that can operate in the real world.
+We also provide code to run vision-language-action (VLA) in the cloud.

 MALLET makes two large contributions to the robotics community:
 1. MALLET presents a framework on top of [Embodied Chain of Thought (ECoT)](https://github.com/MichalZawalski/embodied-CoT) for translating between natural language and continuous, 7-DoF robot actions, which enables VLMs to directly control real-world robots.